openstack/charm-ceph-iscsi/README.md

 ## Actions

 This section covers Juju [actions][juju-docs-actions] supported by the charm.
 Actions allow specific operations to be performed on a per-unit basis.
+To display action descriptions run `juju actions ceph-iscsi`.
+If the charm is not deployed then see file `actions.yaml`.

 * `add-trusted-ip`
 * `create-target`